p-rivero/ReChess/README.md

 npm install
 ```

+If you use VSCode, install the [Vue Language extension](https://marketplace.visualstudio.com/items?itemName=Vue.volar).

 ### Using a Firebase backend

 1. Create a Firebase project.
 Make sure to enable App Check (with reCAPTCHA), Firestore, Hosting, Storage and Functions.